 Must have Provincial Trade Certification and five years recent practical experience in plumbing maintenance in an industrial, commercial or institutional setting.
 Must be familiar with the installation and repair of industrial sized service mains, shut off valves, hydrants, domestic hot water systems, building heating, chilled water and low pressure steam systems.
 Must be familiar with maintenance requirements and procedures for testing and repair of wet and dry sprinkler systems.
 Must be able to read and interpret blueprints and drawings and direct the work of others as required.
 Backflow device certification is required.
 Performs the work of other trades as required to the limit of their skill, training and code requirements.

-Job Id# 2756 - Information Systems Specialist - Information Systems and Technology – USG 9-13
+Job ID# 2756 - Information Systems Specialist – IST – USG 9-13

 University degree required in a computer-related field; or equivalent education and extensive experience.
 Demonstrated experience in systems and business analysis, project management, customer service, as well as proficient technical skills on platforms such as Windows Servers, MSSQL databases, web applications, desktop computing, and system administration.
 Proven ability to leverage strong leadership competencies and liaise closely with client groups across campus and with development and technical staff in support of providing excellent client service for campus systems.
 The position also will require excellent troubleshooting ability along with hands-on experience in technical support.
 The successful candidate must have exceptional interpersonal, leadership, customer service, communication, organizational, research and analytical skills with proven ability to interact with co-workers, clients, and third party vendors with tact and diplomacy.
 Must work independently and as part of a team within a busy and dynamic environment, with experience managing multiple tasks at once.
 As such, occasional work outside of regular business hours will be required, including evenings and weekends.

 Job ID# 2871 – Systems Integration Specialist – IST – USG 10-12